ZippyNeuron/metarwiz/README.md

 /* let's get the cloud layers */
 IEnumerable<MwCloud> clouds = metarwiz.GetMany<MwCloud>();

-foreach(MwCloud cloud in clouds)
+foreach(MwCloud c in clouds)
 {
-    /* cloud types can be broken, scattered, few, overcast or not detected. */ CloudType cloudType = cloud.Cloud;
+    /* cloud types can be broken, scattered, few, overcast or not detected */ CloudType cloudType = c.Cloud;

-    /* let's see how high the cloud layer is above ground level */ _ = cloud.AboveGroundLevel
+    /* let's see how high the cloud layer is above ground level */ _ = c.AboveGroundLevel
 }
 ```